MooersLab/jupyter-st3-pymolpysnips/README.md

 # jupyter-st3-pymolpysnips

-# Purpose
+## Purpose

-A PyMOL Python snippet library to edit live Jupyter notebook cells with Sublime Text 3 using GhostText.
+A PyMOL Python snippet library to edit live Jupyter notebook cells with Sublime Text 3 using browser plugin [GhostText](https://ghosttext.fregante.com/) and the [Ghost Text plugin for Sublime Text 3](https://forum.sublimetext.com/t/ghosttext/13734).
+The later plugin links a server in Sublime Text 3 with any text area in the web browser including jupyter notebooks.
+This snippet library include snippets for loading PyMOL's Python API into an active Jupyter notebook.

 ## Installing and using snippets with Sublime Text 3
 The snippets are stored in separate files with the file extension `.sublime-snippet`.